annikadl/ResearchTrack1-assignment1/README.md

 ##### DISCLAIMER
 Functions `go_take_token` and `bring_token_to_target` basically execute the same portion of code with few differences.
 This means that these two functions can easily be unified introducing one more value of `kind_of_token` to discriminate one more possible behaviour.
-However, this union will be performed despite clearness: having just a generic function, whose name can be changed into something more general such as `move`, does not make it easy to understand which kind of displacement the robot is performing (moving to take a token or bringing it to the target one).
+However, this union will be performed despite clearness: having just a generic function, whose name can be changed into something such as `move`, does not make it easy to understand which kind of displacement the robot is performing (moving to take a token or bringing it to the target one).
 Furthermore, the clarity of the code decreases.
-On the other hand, the separation allows for writing a more intuitive main function.
+Also, the separation allows for writing a more intuitive main function.

 To conclude, the choice of maintaining two separate functions is intentional for the aforementioned reasons.